iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

 > There needs to be a button to check manually.
 My app hasn't automatically check since December 26th.
-What is the point of a notification app that doesn't even check to notify you.<br> :date: __2021-01-23 11:05:07__
+What is the point of a notification app that doesn't even check to notify you.
+Edit: I realize every device is different but this is a google pixel running pure android.
+Wouldn't it be easier just to put a button in the app instead of having to reply to thousands of people on the app store telling them how to change their settings?<br> :date: __2021-01-26 17:31:36__

+> I've had it since it came out and it stuck on 1-12021 for the last time exposure check was done and it is turned on...<br> :date: __2021-01-26 15:32:43__

+> No way to refresh app, shows last check was days ago.
+Tried a force quit and reopened and it still won't update.
+I assumed the app was passively working but what good is it if it doesn't refresh?
+I'm guessing not many people will check the app regularly just to make sure it's updating.
+Good app in theory but useless right now.<br> :date: __2021-01-25 05:43:13__

+> I've had nothing show up for where I live in Michigan and I think this site sucks.
+It is not an accurate app.<br> :date: __2021-01-24 06:25:25__

 > Keeps stopping<br> :date: __2021-01-19 02:22:17__